CGJennings/se3docs/docs/um-install-other.md

 ## System requirements

-Strange Eons requires Java 8.
-At least 2 GB of RAM recommended.
+**Strange Eons requires Java 8.** At least 2 GB of RAM recommended.

+> Supporting Java 9+ is in progress.
+To run Strange Eons under Java 9+, you must include an argument declaring that the `.selibrary` file is an "agent".
+For example:
+>
+> ```bash
+> java -Xmx2g -javaagent:./strange-eons.selibrary -cp ./strange-eons.selibrary strangeeons
+> ```

 ## Installation steps